Children love to play with puppets and there are many educational reasons to play with them.

 - Two toilet roll inners.
 Cut one in half for the head and leave the other for the body.

-- One piece of dowel rod about 30cms long.
-An old ruler can also do the trick or use an old wooden coat-hanger.
+- One piece of dowel rod about 30 cm long (or use an old ruler or wooden coat hanger).

 - Plain paper to cover the toilet rolls, or paint.